-Here's the five best beaches on the Yorke Peninsula's picture-perfect coast, all just over an hour’s drive from Adelaide.
+Here are the five best beaches on the Yorke Peninsula's picture-perfect coast, all just over an hour’s drive from Adelaide.
 Learn more today.

 Pack your bags, jump in the car and follow the lead of local Instagrammers Lachy Riley and Jack Brookes.
 It’s time to set off on an iconic Yorke Peninsula road trip!